ganzsz/tiny-c/README.md

 I want to build a compiler for a long time.
 After looking for minimal examples, as I don't read documentation, I found some examples.

 # The Plan
+New plan.
+I start with the crenshaw course because i will make the asm code there.
+Then I can reuse this asm in the virtual compiler to make it real.
+Then i'll add things to this compiler to make it work with th article compiler

 I'll take the tiny c by Feely, and first implement the VM to compile to x84-64 ASM.
 Because the VM is so simple I think I can do this, It is also a good excercise to get my x84 ASM back up to speed.
 Then I hope to extend with custom variables and pointers (for inspiration for this I hope to use Ron Cain's work).

 ## VM functions to ASM-ize